Keith Moon: Musical contributions

 Moon's style of drumming was considered unique by his bandmates, although they sometimes found his unconventional playing frustrating; Entwistle noted that he tended to play faster or slower according to his mood.
 "He wouldn't play across his kit", he later added.
 "He'd play zig-zag.
 That's why he had two sets of tom-toms.
 He'd move his arms forward like a skier."
-Daltrey said that Moon "just instinctively put drum fills in places that other people would never have thought of putting them."
+Daltrey said that Moon "just instinctively put drum fills in places that other people would never have thought of putting them".

 Who biographer John Atkins wrote that the group's early test sessions for Pye Records in 1964 show that "they seemed to have understood just how important was ...
 Moon's contribution."
-Contemporary critics questioned his ability to keep time, with biographer Tony Fletcher suggesting that the timing on Tommy was "all over the place."
+Contemporary critics questioned his ability to keep time, with biographer Tony Fletcher suggesting that the timing on Tommy was "all over the place".
 Who producer Jon Astley said, "You didn't think he was keeping time, but he was."
-In the opinion of Atkins, early recordings of Moon's drumming sound tinny and disorganised; it was not until the recording of Who's Next, with Glyn Johns' no-nonsense production techniques and the need to keep time to a synthesizer track, that he began developing more discipline in the studio.
+In the opinion of Atkins, early recordings of Moon's drumming sound tinny and disorganised; it was not until the recording of Who's Next, with Glyn Johns' no-nonsense production techniques and the need to keep time to a synthesizer track, that Moon began developing more discipline in the studio.
 Fletcher considers the drumming on this album to be the best of Moon's career.

 Unlike contemporary rock drummers such as Ginger Baker and John Bonham, Moon hated drum solos and refused to play them in concert.
-At a Madison Square Garden show on 10 June 1974, Townshend and Entwistle decided to spontaneously stop playing during "Waspman" to listen to Moon's drum solo.
-Moon continued briefly and then stopped, shouting "Drum solos are boring!"
+At a Madison Square Garden show during The Who's 1974 tour, Townshend and Entwistle decided to spontaneously stop playing during "Waspman" to listen to Moon's drum solo.
+Moon continued briefly and then stopped, shouting, "Drum solos are boring!"
 On 23 June 1977, he made a guest appearance at a Led Zeppelin concert in Los Angeles.